akashahuja101/UAlbany_CS_Department_Website/README.md

 There are mainly 3 roles: Faculty, Staff and Students
 * Faculty:
-    They can create and assign subjects to themselves if they are teaching in that semester *Post course syllabus and TA related information *Post exam results
+  ..*They can create and assign subjects to themselves if they are teaching in that semester ..*Post course syllabus and TA related information ..*Post exam results
 * Faculty/Staff:
   *Create and Reserve departmental resources if available at that time *Create exams and subjects